Alfresco/alfresco-ng2-components/docs/theming.md

 * `adf-pink-bluegrey.css`
 * `adf-purple-green.css`

-If you're using Angular CLI you can include one of the prebuilt theme in yours `styles.scss` file:
+If you're using Angular CLI you can include one of the prebuilt theme in your `styles.scss` file:
 ```css
 @import '~ng2-alfresco-core/prebuilt-themes/adf-blue-orange.css';
 ```